Blog

 Why Address Data Quality Makes ZIP+6 Possible Or Impossible

-Send large volumes of direct mail and want to qualify for maximum USPS presort discounts while ensuring every piece reaches its intended delivery point rather than a shared mailbox or incorrect unit.
+• You’re sending large volumes of direct mail and want to qualify for maximum presort discounts while ensuring each piece lands at the right door, not a shared lobby mailbox.

 How DataMatch Enterprise Handles ZIP+6 Verification

-DataMatch Enterprise is one of a small number of platforms that combines full address matching software capabilities with data matching, fuzzy matching, deduplication, and entity resolution — all within a single data quality environment.
+DataMatch Enterprise combines address matching with data matching, fuzzy matching, deduplication, and entity resolution all within a single data quality environment.

-- Import your address file from any source — CSV, Excel, CRM export, or direct database connection
+1. Import your address file CSV, Excel, direct CRM export, whatever format you’re working with

-- Profile the data to identify formatting inconsistencies, missing fields, and potential duplicates
+2. Profile the data to spot inconsistencies, missing fields, and formatting issues before they cause verification failures

-- Cleanse and standardise address components street suffixes, unit designators, city names, state abbreviations
+3. Cleanse and standardise address components street type abbreviations, unit designators, city name variants, state codes

-- Export a verified, ZIP+6-level address file ready for direct mail processing or re-import to your source system
+6. Export a clean, verified file ready for your mail house, marketing platform, or source system

 Ready to Verify Your Addresses to ZIP+6?

-If you manage address data at scale whether for direct mail, marketing segmentation, or enterprise data quality DataMatch Enterprise is CASS™ and PAVE™ Gold certified and can verify addresses down to ZIP+6 precision reliably.
+If you manage address data at scale for direct mail, marketing segmentation, or enterprise data quality DataMatch Enterprise is CASS certified and verifies addresses down to ZIP+6 precision.

 Start a free trial → | Contact us →